Lamia7/P8_pur_beurre/README.md

 - [x] Create product detail view + tests
 - [x] Create algo to find substitutes (in substitutes' view)
 - [x] Create substitutes view
-- [ ] Create feature to save favorite product-substitute
+- [x] Create feature to save favorite product-substitute
-- [ ] Create page that displays favorites
+- [x] Create page that displays favorites
+- [ ] Add option to delete favorites
 - [ ] Create legal page
+- [ ] Add docstrings if needed
+- [ ] Check PEP8 with flake8 and refacto with black + manually
 - [ ] Deploy

 ### Ressources used to create this program 🔧